-A sales pipeline describes an approach to selling, founded on the underlying principles of the sales process.
-It describes the individual sales stages salespeople take from initial contact with a potential customerCustomerCustomer is an individual or an organization that purchases a product or signs up for a service offered by a business., or prospect, to qualifying that prospect into a leadLeadLead refers to a prospect or potential customer (who can be an individual or organization) that exhibits interest in your service or product; or any additional information about such entity., then further validating that lead into a sales opportunity followed through a company’s unique stages until closed.
+A sales pipeline is a method of selling that is based on the underlying principles of the sales process.
+It describes the various sales stages that salespeople go through, starting with the initial contact with a potential clientClientA client is an entity who pays another entity for products purchased or services rendered.
+Also called a customer. or prospect and continuing with the qualification of that client or prospect into a leadLeadLead refers to a prospect or potential customer (who can be an individual or organization) that exhibits interest in your service or product; or any additional information about such entity. and finally further validating that lead into a sales opportunity, followed through the various stages of a company until closed.

 Experience Pipeliner CRM Now